TMD Clinical Examination

 Mandibular openings: use a millimeter (endodontic) ruler to measure from the incisal edge of the maxillary to mandibular central incisors, and adjust (add for incisal vertical overlap).

-Unassisted opening without pain: ask the patient to open as wide as possible without any (additional) pain.
+Unassisted opening without pain: ask the patient to open as wide as possible without bringing on any (additional) pain.

 Unassisted opening with pain: ask the patient to open as wide as possible in spite of causing pain.